-Any electioneering communication must include a disclaimer stating, "Paid for by (committee name)."
-If it is an Independent Expenditure, it must also state, "Not authorized by any candidate or candidate's committee."
-For television ads, the disclaimer must be spoken clearly and appear on screen at the end.
-All electioneering communications reports may be viewed on the Secretary of State's campaign finance page at cfrs.wvsos.gov.
+Any communication defined as electioneering communications must have a disclaimer clearly stating, "Paid for by (committee name)".
+If the Electioneering Communication is an Independent Expenditure, the communication must also include that "it is not authorized by any candidate or candidate's committee."
+If the communication is made for television, it must be spoken clearly and appear on the screen at the end of the advertisement.

+All independent expenditures and electioneering communications reports may be viewed on the Secretary of State's campaign finance page at cfrs.wvsos.gov.